dmvrtx/debian-virtualenv-skeleton/README.md

 Directory structure
 -------------------
+ * root directory contains setup.py and requirements file
  * `debian` directory contains all the needed initial debian scripts.
 You should only update `changelog` file here.
  If you want to add custom logic to install scripts see `preinst`, `postinst` or `prerm` files.
- * `docs` contains requiremnts file and example uwsgi configuration for your project
+ * `docs` contains example uwsgi and Apache2 WSGI configuration for your project
  * `project` is where your django project should be.
 Example project is created with Django 1.6.1 and has `settings.py` set to import `local_settings.py` which is treated as configuration file (so it would not be rewritten with new installation).
 If you intend to recreate project, you should take care of updating default `settings.py` with the same logic.